Homeless Youth Services (HYS)

 Partnerships

-By partnering and collaborating with other State agencies, HYS works to strengthen the safety net for youth and young adults experiencing homelessness.
-Partner agencies include but are not limited to: Department of Public Health (DPH), DPH Bureau of Substance Abuse Services (BSAS), Department of Higher Education (DHE), Department of Elementary and Secondary Education (DESE), Department of Mental Health (DMH), MassHealth, Department of Transitional Assistance (DTA), Department of Children and Families (DCF/child welfare), Department of Youth Services (DYS/juvenile justice).
+Homeless Youth Services collaborates with multiple state agencies to strengthen the safety net for youth and young adults experiencing homelessness.
+Key partners include the Department of Public Health (DPH) and its Bureau of Substance Abuse Services (BSAS), Department of Higher Education (DHE), Department of Elementary and Secondary Education (DESE), Department of Mental Health (DMH), MassHealth, Department of Transitional Assistance (DTA), Department of Children and Families (DCF), and Department of Youth Services (DYS).

-Additionally, Homeless Youth Services provides the staff support to the MA Special Commission on Unaccompanied Homeless Youth (UHYC), including oversight of the annual Youth Count and its subsequent reports.
-The Commission convenes quarterly and studies and makes recommendations regarding policy and services for unaccompanied youth and young adults experiencing homelessness in Massachusetts.
-The Commission is chaired by the Secretary of EOHHS Health and Human Services and is composed of Commissioners that include members of state government, direct service providers, and young adults with lived experience of homelessness.
+In addition, Homeless Youth Services provides staff support to the Massachusetts Special Commission on Unaccompanied Homeless Youth (UHYC), which convenes quarterly to study and recommend policies and services for unaccompanied homeless youth and young adults.
+The Commission is chaired by the Director of Homeless Youth Services on behalf of the EOHHS Secretary and includes state officials, direct service providers, and young adults with lived experience of homelessness.
+The Commission also oversees the annual Youth Count and related reports, such as the Research to Action briefs.

 Authentic Youth Engagement